juststrings/Haulage-Analysis/readme.md

 This visual will make its easier for the decision makers to know which of depot they have more presence in advert of employement and development

-- ### Line charts showing total trips, closed trips and open trips This shows the total trips travelled by trucks which includes a drill through from year, quarter,month and day
+- ### Line charts showing total trips, closed trips and open trips This shows the total trips travelled by trucks which includes a drill through from year, to quarter, month and day
 #### Importance of The visual
 This will enable the stakeholders know the total trips travelled by their trucks and prepare before hand for breakdown.

 - ### The Flow maps
 The first flow map shows the how the trucks travelled from the depot to various destination with concentration on the destination visited.<br>
-The second flow  map shows the how the trucks travelled from the depot to various destination with concentration on the depot.
+The second flow  map shows how the trucks travelled from the depot to various destination with concentration on the depot.
 #### Importance of The visual
-This will enable the stakeholders know which area or route to create repair shops or cut a deal with the mechanic along the route in advert of a truck breakdown.
+This will enable the stakeholders know which area or route to create repair shops or strike a deal with the mechanic along the route in advert of a truck breakdown.

 ## Findings
 A total of 15K trips have being carried out by the company at the time of this report.
 Having a total of over 6k closed trips and 7k open trips. <br>
-Warri depot happens to be the most active depot, while abuja happens to be the most visited places.
+Location 4 depot happens to be the most active depot, while abuja happens to be the most visited places.

 ## Recommendation
 I will recommed the stakeholders to make deal with mechanics and repair shop at strategic places along the most used route by its drivers incase of breakdown for immediate support and repair